tom-kerr/rest_easy/README.md

 dpla.v2.Items.searchIn.title('Tom Sawyer')
 ```

-Once our parameters are set, we can query by calling the Method object's HTTP request method, for example **GET**.
+Once our parameters are set, we can query by calling the **ResourceMethod** object's HTTP request method, for example *GET*.

 ```python
 results = dpla('v2').Items.GET()